wishtree-hsuthar/mongo-import-utility/README.md

 # MongoDB Import

-**Follow below steps to import master data into the MongoDB using a single command.*
+**Follow below given steps to import master data into the MongoDB using a single command.*

 ---

 ### Steps
 1. Creating `JSON` files per collection which contains all your records
 2. Create a `.sh` file with an arbitary name
-3. Execute `sh <file-name.sh` in the terminal to import all master records
+3. Write the `mongoimport` query for all collections using the JSON files
    - The number of `mongoimport` commands in this file depends upon the total number of collections
+4. Execute `sh <file-name>.sh` in the terminal to import all master records

+---

+### Demo
+1. Clone this repository
+2. Open the terminal in the cloned directory
+3. Execute `sh import_masters.json`

 ---